jziemer1996/KI4KI/README.md

 The following software packages were developed within KI4KI or are associated with version updates of existing packages:

 #### 1) TSX2StaMPS
+This software allows for the semi-automatic generation of single-master interferogram stacks using high-resolution TSX Stripmap data in ESA's SNAP software.
+The output files can be ingested to StaMPS for PSI processing.
+Link to the package: [TSX2StaMPS](https://github.com/jziemer1996/TSX2StaMPS)
 #### 2) Snap2StaMPSv2
 #### 3) Dam2Predict
 This repository provides tools for forecasting dam deformations based on environmental drivers using PSI data and pendulum time series.
-Link to the package: https://github.com/Gideon-Stein/KI4KI/blob/main/README.md
+Link to the package: [Dam2Predict](https://github.com/Gideon-Stein/KI4KI/tree/main)
 #### 4) SVA-with-snappy
 This package introduces an amplitude-based method that applies Spatially Variant Apodization (SVA) to reduce sidelobes in Synthetic Aperture Radar (SAR) data.
-Link to the package: https://github.com/natasnat/SVA-with-snappy
+Link to the package: [SVAwithSnappy](https://github.com/natasnat/SVA-with-snappy)

 ## License